top of page

 Description - (HISTORICAL) Meade continues his attack with Gibbon attacking Lane's position on and around Prospect Hill.

 Analysis - If you are looking for chaos then here you go!
 Meade has busted through the line and driven back Gregg's Brigade of AP Hill's Division.
 The woods are alive with Yankees with more coming up behind them in support.
 For the Confederates there are thousands of additional FIXED units nearby which could be unlocked if the Yankees venture too far south or west.
-A smart Union opponent will know this and avoid doing this.
 This one looks like a lot of violent fun and insanity.

 013F.png